 Q: How has being an LIA affected your company?

-A: The LIA status initially provided plenty of leads and assistance from the DuPont sales force.
-Today, the LIA offers more technical assistance from DuPont when needed.
+A: The LIA status initially provided plenty of leads and assistance from the Chemours sales force.
+Today, the LIA offers more technical assistance from Chemours when needed.
 The LIA network is really much smaller but with many more good firms.

 A: 958G-303, 420G-104, and the 851 acid primer series, which we use on a consistent basis